hkarakose/gs-maven-android/SIDEBAR.md

-### Related Resources
+## Related resources

 Building Android applications with Maven is just one facet of the Android development story.
-You may want to continue your exploration of Android and mobile application development with the following resources.
+You can continue to explore Android and mobile application development with the following resources.

-### Getting Started Guides
+### Getting Started guides

-* [Building Android Applications with Gradle][gs-gradle-android]
+* [Building Android Projects with Gradle][gs-gradle-android]
-* [Consuming RESTful Web Services on Android][gs-consuming-rest-android]
+* [Consuming RESTful Web Services with Spring for Android][gs-consuming-rest-android]
-* [Consuming XML From a RESTful Web Service on Android][gs-consuming-rest-xml-android]
+* [Consuming XML from a RESTful Web Service with Spring for Android][gs-consuming-rest-xml-android]
-* [Device Detection][gs-device-detection]
+* [Detecting a Device][gs-device-detection]
 * [Installing the Android Development Environment][gs-android]
 * [Building Java Projects with Maven][gs-maven]